Introduction and Lore

 For Greywater Fastness, anything with gunpowder weapons, such as the Freeguild or the Dispossessed, fit the theme perfectly.
 Freeguild Handgunners or Irondrakes are a good fit for your gunline, and you could even bring a Marksman with Long Rifle or Marksman with Repeater Handgun as your Hero or Leader.

 For reasons both narrative and tactical, either your Leader or hero should be a Runelord.
-This duardin Leader has the Priest runemark, which is required if you want to use the Triple Leader ability Rune of Unfaltering Aim, which can boost the normal and critical damage of ranged attack actions for all friendly fighters in an area around him.
-As a bonus, you don’t really need a Leader with the Mystic runemark, as your Quad Leader ability is good, but not as useful as Rune of Unfaltering Aim.
+This duardin Leader has the Priest runemark, which is required if you want to use the Triple Leader ability Rune of Unfaltering Aim, which can boost the damage on critical hit of missile attack actions for all friendly fighters in an area around him.
+You may not need a Leader with the Mystic runemark, if you point your strategy on critical hits, but Descending Ash Cloud is a good defensive debuff.

 Lorewise, Ironbreakers or Longbeards with Ancestral Weapon and Gromril Shield should be your defensive melee fighters, but since Shieldwall and the Bulwark runemark aren’t as effective as the runemark is priced, it’s better to for Hammerers or Longbeards with Ancestral Great Axe if you want to stay within the Greywater Fastness visual theme, or some 2″ range fighters such as Freeguild Guard with Spear for a greater number of models on the battlefield.